Hebrew Insights into Parashat Va’yishlach – B’resheet (Genesis): 32:3 -ch.36 with Hebrew Tools for Everyday Use

 Immediately after Dvorah’s burial Elohim appears before Ya'acov once again, blessing and reminding him that his name is no longer Ya'acov, but Yisrael, repeating the promises He had given to his fathers (ref.
 35:9,10).
 In commemoration of the event, Ya'acov-cum-Yisrael sets up a pillar over which he pours oil (v.
 14).
 This scene is part of the first 15 verses of chapter

-sums up, brings to a conclusion, resolves, touches upon eternal principles (of
+passage that sums up, brings to a conclusion, resolves, hints at eternal principles

-redemption) and recalls past events while also reiterating blessings and future
+(of redemption) and recalls past events while also reiterating blessings and

-promises, as well as hinting at other events to come.
+future promises, as well as aluding to future events.
 Looking at this rather

 short, yet intense and power-packed excerpt from our (time) perspective, it

-appears that past and future meet here, encapsulated in a dynamic moment in time!
+appears that past and future meet here, encapsulated in a dynamic time capsule!

 Next comes the birth of Binyamin, whom his mother named Ben-Oni, commonly translated “son of my sorrow,” although the usage of “on” as “strength” is much more prevalent.
 Thus if Binyamin (as the name is pronounced in Hebrew) drained all of his mother’s energy and vigor, she could have easily meant his name to be "son of my strength."
 His father, on the other hand, called him "Ben-Yamin," meaning "son of the right (hand)" (35:18).
 Naming him as he did, Ya'acov was actually conferring upon him a firstborn position, perhaps because he was the first and only one to be born in the Land.
 In B’resheet 49:3, in Ya’acov’s last words to his sons he says about Reuven: “you are my firstborn, My might and the beginning of my strength…” “Strength” in this instance is “on.”
 Thus a certain symmetry emerges here; Ya’acov’s last words to his sons ecoe the words of his beloved wife about the youngest son, who exhausted her strength, while Israel’s firstborn exhausted more than once his father’s expectations of being mighty and strong (and hence ended up losing this position, see 1Chron.
 5:1).